abhi-1407/bookmyshow-lld/README.md

 BookMyShow - Low Level Design

-A simplified BookMyShow-like system designed to practice Low-Level Design (LLD), Object-Oriented Design, concurrency handling, domain modeling, and backend engineering concepts.
+A simplified BookMyShow-like system built to practice Low-Level Design (LLD), Object-Oriented Design, concurrency handling, and backend engineering concepts.

-⸻

 Functional Requirements

 1. A user should be able to select a city.
 2. A user should be able to browse movies and shows available in the selected city.
 3. A user should be able to view available seats for a selected show.
-4. A user should be able to select and temporarily lock seats for a maximum of 5 minutes.
+4. A user should be able to temporarily lock seats for a maximum of 5 minutes.
-5. The system should prevent other users from booking or locking seats that are already locked by another user.
+5. The system should prevent multiple users from locking or booking the same seat concurrently.
+6. A user should be able to create a booking for locked seats.
-6. A user should be able to make a payment for the selected seats.
+7. A user should be able to make a payment for the booking.
-7. On successful payment, the booking should be confirmed.
+8. On successful payment, the booking should be confirmed.
-8. On payment failure or seat-lock expiration, the locked seats should be released.
+9. On payment failure or seat-lock expiration, the temporary locks should be released.
-9. A user should receive a confirmation once the booking is successfully completed.

-⸻

 Non-Functional Requirements

 1. The system should provide high availability and low latency for browsing movies and shows.
-2. The system should maintain strong consistency for seat-locking and booking operations to prevent double booking.
+2. Seat-locking and booking operations should maintain strong consistency.
-3. The system should correctly handle concurrent booking attempts for the same seat.
+3. The system should correctly handle concurrent booking attempts for the same seats.
-4. The design should be extensible to support additional seat types, pricing strategies, and payment methods.
+4. The design should be extensible to support additional pricing strategies, seat types, and payment methods.

-⸻

 Back-of-the-Envelope Estimation

-* Read operations are expected to be significantly higher than write operations.
+* The system is expected to be read-heavy.
-* Browsing movies, shows, and seat availability is read-heavy.
+* Browsing movies, shows, and seat availability occurs significantly more frequently than booking operations.
 * Booking operations are less frequent but require strong consistency and concurrency control.

-⸻

 Domain Model